javierlopezrodriguez/learning-pytorch/1_mnist_vae/README.md

 TO DO:
 - explanations of things
-- batch finder and learning rate finder
+- batch finder and learning rate finder (commented)
+- learning rate scheduler
 - add additional arguments
 - keep reading